PADI Underwater Naturalist

 Where can I go from here?

 Once you have completed your PADI Naturalist Specialty you can take full advantage of the fantastic aquatic life found around the world.
-An ideal progression to your training is the PADI AWARE Fish ID Specialty or The PADI Digital Underwater Photograpy Specialty which will allow you to identify and document your finds.
+An ideal progression to your training is the PADI Fish Identification Specialty or the PADI Digital Underwater Photography Specialty which will allow you to identify and document your finds.

 Once you have completed five PADI specialties, the PADI Rescue Diver course and have 50 logged dives you hold all the prerequisites for the PADI Master Scuba Diver certification.
 This is the highest non-professional rating in the PADI system of diver education.